RaptaG/Modlist/README.md

 - **Always** select the Fabric version of each mod
 - Before downloading, **always** check if a mod requires a [library mod](https://github.com/RaptaG/Modlist#libraries--apis)
 - If one of these mods gets added in Fabulously Optimized, it'll be removed from this list
-- Some GitHub repositories may be outdated
+- Some GitHub repositories/releases may be outdated
-- Some GitHub mods may reqiure compilng their source code
+- Some GitHub repositories may reqiure compilng their source code
 - Some GitHub repositories may be closed source
 - Mods with notes will have a number with a link in the end